J-PAL Africa Evaluating Social Programs Course, 2022

-Lectures and case studies uses real-world examples from Africa on a variety of themes including labour, gender, finance and governance.
+Lectures and case studies use real-world examples from Africa on a variety of themes including labor, gender, finance and governance.
 The course reviews the benefits and methods of randomization, how to choose an appropriate sample size, and common threats and pitfalls to the validity of an evaluation.
-It covers the importance of a needs assessment and a theory of change, and how to measure outcomes effectively—tools that are critical for all programme evaluations.
+It also covers the importance of a needs assessment and a theory of change, and how to measure outcomes effectively—tools that are critical for all program evaluations.

 Who is a good candidate for this course?

-Participants typically include directors, managers, officers, and researchers from governments, NGOs/nonprofits, international development organizations, and foundations, as well as trained economists looking to retool.
-The typical participant is a mid-career professional with an interest in incorporating randomized evaluations into their work in Africa.
+The typical participant is a mid-career professional with an interest in incorporating randomized evaluations into their work.
 Although not required, some familiarity with economics and basic statistical concepts is helpful.

 J-PAL affiliated professors and senior staff with extensive experience implementing randomized evaluations will lead interactive lecture sessions on how to generate rigorous evidence to inform decision-making.
-Participants will also engage in small group discussions with J-PAL staff and fellow participants with similar areas of work, providing opportunities to collaborate and network with their peers.
+Participants will also engage in small group discussions with J-PAL staff and fellow participants working in similar areas, providing opportunities to collaborate and network with their peers.
 By working through case studies and examples in small groups with the support of staff, participants will solidify new lecture concepts and discuss how they might apply these skills to their own work.
-Participants will also get a chance to ask academics and experts questions in brief question and answer sessions at the end of each day.
+Participants will also get a chance to work on a group project, with the assistance of J-PAL staff, and then present it

 Participants can expect to: